 Pastors of souls must therefore exercise patience and goodness; but they are not allowed to render God's commandments null, nor to reduce unreasonably people's responsibility.
 "To diminish in no way the saving teaching of Christ constitutes an eminent form of charity for souls.
-But this must ever be accompanied by patience and goodness, such as the Lord himself gave example of in dealing with people.
-Having come not to condemn but to save, he was indeed intransigent with evil, but merciful towards individuals."
-24 solely to avoiding the faults already listed.
+But this must ever be accompanied by patience and goodness, such as the Lord Himself gave example of in dealing with people.
+Having come not to condemn but to save, He was indeed intransigent with evil, but merciful toward individuals."26 draw the attention of the faithful in present-day circumstances to certain errors and modes of behavior which they must guard against.
+The virtue of chastity, however, is in no way confined solely to avoiding the faults already listed.
 It is aimed at attaining higher and more positive goals.
 It is a virtue which concerns the whole personality, as regards both interior and outward behavior.